yesimxev/magcopy/README.md

 # Welcome to my Magcopy project!

-This is a simple script for reading magstripe and flashing to ATtiny85 on your Magspoof device, using Rasperry GPIO.
+This is a simple script for reading magstripe and flashing to ATtiny85 on your Magspoof device, using Raspberry GPIO.

 Original credits to Samy Kamkar @samyk and Kirils Solovjovs @0ki for making this possible.
 Also for prb3333 for making the instructables for Raspberry.